dmijatovic/git-practice-1/README.md

   # show basic changes
   git log

-  # show changes in one line using grap
+  # show changes using graph for all branches one line for each commit
-  git log --oneline --graph
+  git log --oneline --graph --all

 ```